-Overextended borrowers that don’t see a light at the end of the tunnel may be relieved to know that they can negotiate to pay a fraction of what they owe to creditors.
+If overextended borrowers can’t see a light at the end of the tunnel after calculating loan payments, they may be relieved to know that they can negotiate to pay a fraction of what they owe to creditors.
 It’s called debt settlement.
 But the process comes with caveats.

 If you choose to work through a debt settlement firm, do your homework.
 Yes, they will negotiate on your behalf, but you may end up paying hefty fees for the service.